-If you have specified either the Kaimal or von Karman spectral model, TurbSim does not read this section of the input file.
-The other (non-IEC) spectral models require the additional meteorological boundary conditions contained in this section.
+If you have specified either the Kaimal or von Karman spectral model, TurbSim does not use the values in this section of the input file.
+The other (non-IEC) spectral models may require the additional meteorological boundary conditions contained in this section.
 All of the inputs in this section, with the exception of the gradient Richardson number, can be replaced with the string "default."
 Appendix C contains flow charts showing the function of the input parameters from this section and how the default values are chosen.